Rescue teams searching for missing Titanic sub spotted mystery object

 “In search and rescue missions, when aircraft are flying continuously ... there is stuff out in the ocean floating,” Mr Frederick said.
 “We went back, we looked at it.
 We didn’t determine it to be debris, it didn’t correlate with the case ... it is not uncommon during an active search.”

-Elsewhere in the press conference, Mr Frederick addressed reports that search sonar equipment has picked up banging noises from an area where the Titan could potentially be stranded.
+Elsewhere in the press conference, Mr Frederick addressed reports that Canadian sonar equipment has picked up banging noises from an area where the Titan could potentially be stranded.
 Following those developments, other equipment used in the search was relocated to focus on that specific portion of the ocean.

 Mr Frederick warned that while he remained hopeful, he couldn’t confirm what the noises below the surface were.

-“It is very difficult to discern what the sources of those noises are, at times,” Carl Hartsfield with the Oceanographic Systems Laboratory said, adding that the sounds appear to be “man-made to the untrained ear.” “...
+“It is very difficult to discern what the sources of those noises are, at times,” Carl Hartsfield with the Oceanographic Systems Laboratory said. “...
 But I can tell you that this team has multiple sensors, they’re sending back data expeditiously to the best in the world, they’re feeding the results back to the team, and they’re making decisions.”

+The noises, which appeared to be “man-made to the untrained ear,” were heard again on Wednesday, Mr Hartsfield said.

+Five vessels are searching a 10,000sqm area for any sign of the OceanGate Expeditions submersible, which lost contact with its support ship less than two hours into its dive.
+The location of the search site 900 miles off the coast of Cape Cod had made it “difficult to mobilise large amounts of equipment quickly,” Mr Frederick said.

 Join our commenting forum